DaveMielke/NBP/b2g/doc/UserInterface/ScreenNavigation/drag.rst

   one of the five keys on the directional pad:

   Left
-    Drag it to the immediate left of the new screen element.
+    Drag it to immediately left of the new screen element.

   Right
-    Drag it to the immediate right of the new screen element.
+    Drag it to immediately right of the new screen element.

   Up
     Drag it to immediately above the new screen element.